winemug/dexpy/README.md

 ##  It cannot:
   - Update data on the dexcom share server with receiver readings
 ##  It will not:
-  - Update data on the dexcom share server, because the hours long outage on new years eve of 2019 was simply unacceptable.
+  - Update data on the dexcom share server, because the hours long outage on new years eve of 2019 was simply unacceptable. (and it happened again in 2020 -so unexpectedly)

 # Setup
 ## Installation